wolfgangr/guntaPERL/README.md

 Do not even try it without sound knowledge of linux, perl, rrd, shell script, CGI and networking.

 The Guntamatic-**API allows writes to the controller** as well.
-I did not explicitly try it, but can we sure that this does not happen by accident?
+I did not explicitly try it, but can we be sure that this does not happen by accident?
 I's an **oven**, so, in the end, it's supposed to have **fire in it**.
 And you don't want to have the **fire outside**, do you?
-There is stuff that may break, and **moving parts (augers, e.g.!) that may hurt people**.
+There is stuff that may break, and **moving parts (conveyor augers, e.g.!) that may seriously hurt people**.
-Or at least stop working, destroy warranty claims, keep your freezing and whatever other evil things.
+Or at least stop working, destroy warranty claims, keep you freezing all day and whatever other evil things.